-You are here: Infothek - Blood Pressure Medications - Interactions of Cannabis (CBD/THC) and Medications
+You are here: Infothek - High Blood Pressure Medications - Interactions of cannabis (CBD/THC) with medications

 How do medications and cannabis interact?

-Cannabis consumption is also set to be legalized in Germany.
-This is on the agenda of the new federal government.
-It is known that the consumption of marijuana and hashish is widespread in the population even without legalization.
-Therefore, we would like to anticipate and draw attention to possible interactions.
+Cannabis use is also set to be legalized in Germany.
+That's on the new federal government's agenda.
+It is well known that marijuana and hashish are widely used even without legalization.
+So we want to get ahead of this and draw attention to possible interactions.

-As reported by the Pharmaceutical Journal in January 2022, interactions between cannabis and many medications are possible.
-The effect of the medications can be both diminished and enhanced, which can lead to potentially dangerous overdoses.
-This can also be inferred from the existing studies on medical cannabis as well as CBD products, which are already available.
-In comparison with these cannabis-based medications and THC-free CBD products, the risk of interactions during cannabis consumption increases, as the legalized "drug" is not an isolated single active ingredient, but a mixture of various substances.
+As reported by the Pharmazeutische Zeitung in January 2022, interactions between cannabis and many medications are possible.
+The effects of medicines can both weaken and increase, which can sometimes lead to dangerous overdoses.
+This is also reflected in existing studies on medical cannabis and CBD products that are already available.
+Compared with these cannabis-based medicines and THC-free CBD products, the risk of interactions with recreational cannabis is greater, because the legalized "drug" is not a single isolated active substance but a mixture of different compounds.

-It is already known, for example, that there is an interaction with the "anticoagulant" Marcumar and its generics that is, with drugs that have the same active ingredient composition but a different name.
-The consumption of cannabis during Marcumar therapy can result in an increased risk of bleeding.
-This can be dangerous, as Marcumar patients know that bleeding during Marcumar intake is difficult to stop.
+One example already known is an interaction with the "blood thinner" Marcumar and its generics products with the same active ingredient but a different name.
+Using cannabis during Marcumar therapy can increase the risk of bleeding.
+This can be dangerous because, as Marcumar patients know, bleeding while taking Marcumar can be hard to stop.
 This applies not only to external bleeding but also, for example, to bleeding in the gastrointestinal tract.
-A corresponding interaction with cannabis is also possible for another group of anticoagulant medications, the direct oral anticoagulants (DOAC) such as Pradaxa (Dabigatran), Xarelto (Rivaroxaban), and Eliquis (Apixaban).
+A similar interaction with cannabis is also possible for another group of blood-thinning medications, the direct oral anticoagulants (DOACs) such as Pradaxa (dabigatran), Xarelto (rivaroxaban) and Eliquis (apixaban).

-Similar interactions are described for a variety of other medications and are partly only suspected.
-We have taken the example of anticoagulants because this is considered proven, and anticoagulants are often prescribed for cardiovascular diseases for example, after having experienced heart attacks and strokes.
+Similar interactions are described or at least suspected for a large number of other medications.
+We used the example of blood thinners because this is well documented and because blood thinners are often prescribed for cardiovascular diseases for example after heart attacks and strokes.

-To ensure that the high does not turn into a headache, please do not hesitate to ask your pharmacist about any possible interactions with your medications if you wish to consume cannabis.
+To make sure your high doesn't turn into a problem, please don't hesitate to ask your pharmacist about possible interactions with your medications if you plan to use cannabis.

 Sources:

-This article is from BloodPressureDB the leading app since 2011 that supports hundreds of thousands in blood pressure monitoring every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 03/2024).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
+Our content is based on carefully researched, evidence-based data and is continuously updated (as of 07/2025).

-We hope you found the article on the topic helpful.
-For good blood pressure management, it is important to take the medications correctly.
-Our app BloodPressureDB is happy to remind you of the intake times.
-It also manages the supply and informs you in good time when it is running low.
-This feature is also fully available in the free version.
+We hope you found the article helpful.
+For good blood pressure control, it's important to take your medications correctly.
+Our app BloodPressureDB will gladly remind you when to take them.
+It also keeps track of your medication supply and notifies you in time when you're running low.
+This feature is fully available in the free version as well.
 Get the free app now.

 Translation Disclaimer: